G1320/Studioz-App-Backend/README.md

 Fill in the values for the environment variables in your .env file.
 Here's an explanation of each:

-DB_URL: The connection string for your MongoDB instance (e.g., mongodb://localhost:{PORT}/studioz-app).
+DB_URL: The connection string for your MongoDB instance.

 JWT_SECRET_KEY: A secret key for signing JWTs.

 JWT_REFRESH_KEY: A separate secret key for refreshing JWTs.